 These tips should help you resolve the issue with Search and File explorer.
 You can even make Windows find the content inside of a file and do deep searches.
 Follow our guide, and it will help you master the search in Windows.

 If File Explorer crashes when searching for files then you may need to check Check installed Add-ons, Run System File Checker, Update Video drivers.
 Troubleshoot in Clean Boot State. etc. This post offers suggestions to fix Explorer crashes or freezes.

 UPDATE: Microsoft has released a Cumulative Update to fix this issue.

 If nothing works, it is not the end of the world.
-Check out our list of some of the free Windows Search alternative software which works as good or better than Windows Search.
-If you start using them, you might not use the Windows Search at all.
+Check out our list of some of the free Windows Search alternative software which works as well or better than Windows Search.
+If you start using them, you might not use Windows Search at all.